 Course code -

 Instructor(s) -

 Semester 9-10

 ECTS 30

-URL
+URL -

 Hours per week -

 Recommended Prerequisites -

 Course content Each student can chooses a thesis topic to develop the thesis.

-The only limitation to this option is that the thesis should correspond to one discipline (at least) from the courses included in Concentration of Studies, which he himself attended.
+Expected learning outcomes and correspond to one discipline (at least) from the courses included in Concentration of Studies, which he himself attended.
 The assignment of the thesis is at the beginning of the ninth semester and preparation is undertaken throughout the period of the fifth year of study.

-Expected learning outcomes and competences to be acquired: Teaching methods This extended written project is an extensive study in a scientific area of the Department.
-The thesis is meant to demonstrate that the student is able to work and to pursue science in a specific subject.

-Assessment methods -
+This extended written project is an extensive study in a scientific area of the Department.
+The thesis is meant to competences to be acquired: demonstrate that the student is able to work and to pursue science in a specific subject.
+Teaching methods - Assessment methods -